dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

     Docker image (click ‘create Droplet’)
   - Recommend setting up SSH authentication
-  - Once the droplet is set up, connect to the droplet’s shell interface by opening a terminal and connecting vis ssh with
+  - Once the droplet is set up, connect to the droplet’s shell interface by opening a terminal and connecting via ssh with

 <!-- end list -->